 For a $1M condo with a 30-year bank loan at 4% interest and no other debts, you'd need a combined household income of approximately $9,000-$10,000/month to meet the 55% TDSR limit.
 You'd also need about $50,000 cash + $200,000 in CPF/cash for the 25% down payment, plus ~$24,600 for BSD.

 If you're a Singapore Citizen buying your second residential property, 20% ABSD applies.
 To avoid it: sell your existing property before buying the new one.
-Alternatively, if you buy the new property first, you can apply for ABSD remission if you sell your existing property within 6 months of the new purchase.
+Alternatively, you can apply for ABSD remission if you sell within 6 months.
+Use our ABSD calculator to see your exact stamp duty costs.

 New launches offer progressive payment schemes (lower upfront cash), developer warranties, and modern designs.
 Resale condos let you see the actual unit, move in immediately, and may have lower PSF in mature estates.
 New launches typically command a 10-20% premium over nearby resale condos.

 Freehold condos don't depreciate from lease decay and may have en-bloc potential.
-99-year leasehold condos are typically 15-25% cheaper but lose value as the lease shortens (similar to HDB).
+99-year leasehold condos are typically 15-25% cheaper but lose value as the lease shortens (similar to HDB — see our lease decay calculator).
 For own-stay, freehold is a safer long-term hold.
-For investment with a shorter horizon, leasehold may offer better rental yield due to lower entry price.
+For investment, leasehold may offer better rental yield due to lower entry price.